Democrats insist on 'substantial' new revenue for U.S. infrastructure

 Trump, who vowed in 2016 as a presidential candidate to back $1 trillion of infrastructure spending over 10 years, has been vague about his plans in recent months.

+Senate Majority Leader Mitch McConnell told reporters on April 11 that a big infrastructure boost is popular but “nobody on either side has stepped up with a credible proposal to pay for it.

+“I’m all for taking it up once the president and Democrats, everybody says OK, here’s how we’re going to pay for it.
+As soon as that magically appears I think we have a way forward,” he said.

-Reporting by David Shepardson, Richard Cowan and Jeff Mason in Washington; editing by Chizu Nomiyama and G Crosse
+Reporting by David Shepardson, Richard Cowan and Jeff Mason in Washington; Editing by Chizu Nomiyama, G Crosse and Richard Chang